scubbx/convert-bev-address-data-python/readme.md

 ## Why?

 The original script only runs on Windows systems.
 This one performs the same task as the original, but relies on Python.
-The gdal Python-Module needs to be installed to perform reprojection.
+The gdal Python-Module or ArcPy (much, much slower!) needs to be installed to perform reprojection.

 ## Usage